SAP-archive/teched2020-DEV269/exercises/ex3_advanced_cli/02_garden_cluster.md

 ## Create a technical user
 Gardener offers the creation of technical users on project level.
 Implemented as service accounts they are created in your project's namespace where all your shoot resources are kept.
 These service accounts can be equipped with the same set of permissions as any other project member, so they may be used to automate tasks like cluster creation or deletion.

 For this exercise, start by creating a service account in your project.
-Therefor navigate to the *Members* section of your project.
+Therefore navigate to the *Members* section of your project.
 <br>![Members](./images/03_02_01.png)

 At the bottom of the page, you will find a section called *Service Accounts*, which should be empty.
 Click the "+" button to start the creation dialog.